 For the first time since 2013, the Sixers are searching for a new head coach.

-With the team announcing Monday that it has fired Brett Brown, we’re continuing our series analyzing candidates to replace Brown with current Sixers assistant Ime Udoka.
-We’ve looked so far at reported candidates Tyronn Lue and Jay Wright.
+With the team announcing Monday that it has fired Brett Brown, we’re continuing our series analyzing candidates to replace Brown with Jason Kidd.
+We’ve looked so far at reported candidates Tyronn Lue, Jay Wright and Ime Udoka.

-Let’s examine the case for and against promoting him to head coach:
+Let’s examine the case for and against hiring him as head coach:

 Click here to download the MyTeams App by NBC Sports!
 Receive comprehensive coverage of your teams and stream the Flyers, Sixers and Phillies games easily on your device.